moloch--/RCrackPy/README.md

 Compile
 ========
+Should compile without too much trouble on Windows, OSx.
+An auto-build script is included for Debian/Ubuntu Linux, and a make file is also included which should work on any Linux distro.

-Requires python-dev and libboost-python (check your local repositories!)
+Requires python-dev and libboost-python (check your local repositories)

 Just run "make" in /RCrackPy/ and copy RainbowCrack.so onto your PATH, PYTHONPATH, or cwd

 Usage
 =========
-See ./Example.py
+See examples/Example.py

 About
 ======
-Using Boost.Python - Built for Linux w/Make
-Python 2.7 bindings for RCrackI (http://freerainbowtables.com/)
+Python 2.7 bindings for RCrackI (http://freerainbowtables.com/) using Boost.Python